IanToujou/Project-Atlas-Docs/Writerside/topics/Human.md

 <chapter title="Subclasses"/>

-The Human class consists of two subclasses, that can be selected later on.
+The Human class consists of two subclasses that can be selected later on.

 <table>
     <tr>